hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 * The `bandwidth_*` options on the network interface are not permitted.

-* Adding, modifying and deleting SR-IOV NICs is supported, though will require a VM restart.
+* Adding, modifying, and deleting SR-IOV NICs is supported but requires a VM restart.

-* Modifying the number of non-SR-IOV (e.g. VMXNET3) interfaces when there are SR-IOV interfaces existing is explicitly blocked (as terraform_vsphere_plugin doesn't support modifying an interface at the same index from non-SR-IOV to SR-IOV or vice-versa).
+* Modifying the number of non-SR-IOV (_e.g._, VMXNET3) interfaces when there are SR-IOV interfaces existing is explicitly blocked (as the provider does not support modifying an interface at the same index from non-SR-IOV to SR-IOV or vice-versa).
 To work around this delete all SRIOV NICs for one terraform apply, and re-add them with any change to the number of non-SRIOV NICs on a second terraform apply.